AaronBray/AaronBray.github.io/_posts/2025-09-01-SimpleCTF.md

 title: Simple CTF
 date: 2025-09-01 16:25:06
 tags: tryhackme sqli VIM
-description: TryHackMe SimpleCTF CTF writeup
+description: TryHackMe SimpleCTF CTF Write-Up
 ---

 We start by running a Nmap scan to enumerate all open ports with the -p- argument